A Answers (4)

 Piedmont Heart Institute answered

 There are many "fad" diets proposed on the internet and elsewhere for fibromyalgia patients but there is no evidence which supports their use.
 Usually a healthy, balanced diet with vitamin supplements is all that is needed

-Mehmet Oz, MD, Cardiology, answeredThere are no magic foods that will ease fibromyalgia pain.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThere are no magic foods that will ease fibromyalgia pain.
 Still, eating a healthy, balanced diet is important to staying well.
 Be sure to include foods high in antioxidants (vitamins A, C, and E) that can keep your immune system strong.
 Also, eat superfoods that are nutrient-dense or high in vitamins, minerals, amino acids, essential fatty acids and water.

 There are interesting findings that B vitamins, particularly vitamin B12 and folate, may improve your mood and even help prevent memory loss.
 So if you have fibromyalgia, chow down on cheese, beef, fish, chicken, tuna and oysters to boost your mood and ease feelings of depression.Helpful?
 12 people found this helpful.

 Jacob Teitelbaum, Integrative Medicine, answeredA low sugar, high protein diet can be very helpful.
 Natural remedies include things like curcumin (the yellow spice in Indian food) and even cherries have an anti-pain effect.
 Interestingly, a supplement called ribose which looks and tastes like sugar and can be used as sugar in food, taken at a dose of one and a half teaspoons three times a day, increase energy 61% and decrease pain dramatically in fibromyalgia patient.
 It can be used in place of sugar.Helpful?
 12 people found this helpful.